 Improve your local ranking on Google

 Local results appear for people who search for businesses and places near their location.
 They're shown in a number of places across Maps and Search.
 For example, you’ll probably see local results if you search for “Italian restaurant” from your mobile device.
 Google will try to show you the kind of nearby restaurant that you’d like to visit.
-In the image below, Google uses local results to suggest some options.

 You can improve your business’s local ranking by using Google My Business.

 You may find that your business doesn’t appear for relevant searches in your area.
 To maximize how often your customers see your business in local search results, complete the following tasks in Google My Business.
 Providing and updating business information in Google My Business can help your business’s local ranking on Google and enhance your presence in Search and Maps.

 Tip: To edit business information for 10 or more locations at once, you can create a bulk upload spreadsheet.